Configuring TWCS for IoT Sensor Data Streams in Cassandra 4.x/5.x

 if __name__ == "__main__":

-Expected Output: INFO: TWCS already active.
-Skipping idempotent application. or INFO: Schema mutation applied successfully.
+Expected Output: TWCS already active.
+Skipping idempotent application. on a repeat run, or Schema mutation applied successfully. on first application.

-Rollback Path: Execute rollback_to_stcs() if compaction queue spikes > 50 pending tasks post-migration.
-Follow with nodetool compact <keyspace> <table> to force a single merge pass and stabilize SSTable distribution.
+Rollback Path: Call rollback_to_stcs() if the compaction queue spikes above 50 pending tasks after migration, then run nodetool compact <keyspace> <table> to force a single merge pass and stabilize the SSTable distribution.

 #!/bin/bash